waelhammoudeh/overpass-4-slackware/Guide/README-SETUP.md

 The "op_area_update.sh" script has a loop counter in "IMAX" variable, you can experiment with this counter running the script periodically like once a week or even once a month, checking your database results for "area" queries.
+I set the IMAX variable to 50 to update Arizona areas, I had used 100 to initial the areas, that is half for area update.
+I run "op_area_update.sh" script once a week plus the daily "update_op_db.sh" script.

 The combination of daily area update with small loop counter in "update_op_db.sh" script and a larger loop counter in "op_area_update.sh" will keep areas files updated.

+**NOTE:** Those two scripts should be running at the **same time**.

 #### Automate the Process: